 Lead scoring can help businesses make that same kind of exchange between marketing and sales.

 There are four basic dimensions to scoring:

+Data is the backbone of a successful marketing campaign.
 Use this information to hone in on leads that are truly good fits.

 Assign a point value to each of these key metrics to properly rank your prospects.